Ruslan Provodnikov: Provodnikov vs. Matthysse

 After dispatching of veteran Jose Luis Castillo in five rounds, in his home country.
 Negotiations began for a bout with fellow power puncher, Argentine Lucas Matthysse, there was a large amount of hype surrounding the fight coming in.
 It took place at the Turning Stone Resort & Casino, Verona, New York on the 18th of April, and lived up to the hype as the two fighters went toe to toe from the opening bell in a fight of the year candidate.
-A headbutt caused a deep cut above Ruslan's left eye early in the fight and it begun to distract him straight away.
+A headbutt caused a deep cut above Ruslan's left eye early in the fight and it began to distract him straight away.
 Matthysse utilized his jab and superior boxing skills for most of the bout.
 Ruslan once again proved to have a granite chin as he took the hardest shots of Matthysse, who is considered to be the hardest puncher in the division and pound for pound one of the hardest punchers in the world.
-After being outboxed the first few rounds, Ruslan came back in the latter half of the bout, and begun to break down Matthysse, hurting him severely in the 11th round but failed to capitalize, or achieve enough early on and went on to lose a Majority decision.
+After being outboxed the first few rounds, Ruslan came back in the latter half of the bout, and began to break down Matthysse, hurting him severely in the 11th round but failed to capitalize, or achieve enough early on and went on to lose a Majority decision.
 Matthysse broke his right hand in the fight.
-Provodnikov had a terribly swollen face afterwards, and a deep gash on his eye from the headbutt, he also had black urine (rhabdomyolysis), a result of being hit in his kidneys by the power puncher Matthysse.
+His urine sample, discoloured black due to rhabdomyelosis, was visible in a picture posted to his Instagram after the fight.

 Provodnikov vs. Rodriguez

-On 7 November, 2015, Provodnikov faced Jesus Alvarez Rodriguez.
+On 7 November 2015, Provodnikov faced Jesus Alvarez Rodriguez.
 The former champ knocked out the previously unbeaten Rodriguez in round four.

 Provodnikov vs Molina Jr

-On 11 June, 2016, Provodnikov faced John Molina Jr. Provodnikov lost in his Showtime debut via unanimous decision, with all three judges scoring the fight in favor of Molina Jr, 112-116, 113-115 and 111-117.
+On 11 June 2016, Provodnikov faced John Molina Jr. Provodnikov lost in his Showtime debut via unanimous decision, with all three judges scoring the fight in favor of Molina Jr, 112-116, 113-115 and 111-117.